 Does the piece have a manufacturer or maker’s mark or signature?
 Be sure not to overlook a mark that might have provide valuable clues about the piece's origin.

 Is there a way to identify an associated pattern or style?
-Use reference books from your local library, online pattern guides, and even china matching services to learn find out about your china, crystal, and silver.
+Use reference books from your local library, online pattern guides, and even china matching services to learn more about your china, crystal, and silver.
 Knowing the pattern makes researching the value a lot easier.

 What is the age of the piece?
 You'll want to know how old an item is if you decide to sell.
 Knowing whether you have an older original or a newer reproduction will have a major impact on the value of an item, too.